Backward Differentiation Formula finite difference schemes for diffusion equations with an obstacle term: CN finite difference schemes revisited

 However, for lower $N$ values (higher CFL numbers) the CN scheme is no more second order and goes back to first order behavior.
 This is illustrated in Table~\ref{tab:CN_highCFL}.
 In particular we observe that the pointwise inequality $u^{n+1}\geq u^n$ is no more true (due to the fact that the amplification matrix $(I+\frac{\tau}{2} A)^{-1} (I-\frac{\tau}{2} A)$ does not have only positive coefficients anymore).

 Now, taking the obstacle to be $u^n$ instead of {$\varphi$}, hence solving the scheme \eqref{eq:CNscheme-2}, enforces that $u^{n+1}\geq u^n$.
-Results for the scheme \eqref{eq:CNscheme-2} are similar to that for scheme \eqref{eq:CNscheme-1} for low CFL numbers (both schemes give identical values for the case $N=J$, here).
-However, for higher CFL numbers, results obtained with the scheme \eqref{eq:CNscheme-2} differ and are given in Table~\ref{tab:CN-2-highCFL}.
-Although not second order, convergence is slightly improved for the $L^2$ and $L^\infty$ norms.
+Results for the scheme \eqref{eq:CNscheme-2} are similar to that for scheme \eqref{eq:CNscheme-1} for low CFL numbers (both schemes give identical values for the case $N=J{+1}$, here).
+For higher CFL numbers, results obtained with the scheme \eqref{eq:CNscheme-2} {differ (see Table~\ref{tab:CN-2-highCFL}), but again switch back to first order behavior.
+They are even less precise than the CN scheme~\eqref{eq:CNscheme-1} for the $L^1$ and the $L^2$ errors.}